rukshar69/Graph-Convolutional-Network-for-Zacharys-Karate-Club/README.md

 While we compute node embeddings for all of our nodes, we **only make use of the training nodes for computing the loss**.
 Here, this is implemented by filtering the output of the classifier `out` and ground-truth labels `data.y` to only contain the nodes in the `train_mask`.

-We train our model and observe how our node embeddings evolve:
+We train our model and observe how our node embeddings evolve.
+Below is the YouTube video of the training process in action where we can see the evolution of our node embeddings along with the decrease of the loss.

 [![training GCN node embeddings](https://img.youtube.com/vi/Q4wh2NlgpSE/0.jpg)](https://www.youtube.com/watch?v=Q4wh2NlgpSE)